-MoMA curator: “We will become extinct.
+MoMA curator: “[Humanity] will become extinct.
 We need to design an elegant ending”

 PA: If you knew when you would die, you would probably want to make it count.
 If you knew it would happen at a certain time.
 First you would have anger and despair.
 But then, you would probably try to make it so that even the end means something.
 It’s quite natural to want to go out with some elegance and want to be remembered in a positive way.
 Every human being thinks about their legacy.

-FC: You’ve commissioned some remarkable projects for Broken Nature: melanin used at architectural scale (by Neri Oxman), electronic waste rethought of as a new material (by Formafantasma), an investigation of birds in Syria.
+FC: You’ve commissioned some remarkable projects for Broken Nature: melanin used at architectural scale (by Neri Oxman), electronic waste rethought of as a new material (by Formafantasma), an investigation of birds in Syria (by Sigil Collective).
 What is the through-line between these ideas?

 PA: The through-line is trying to repair the threads that connect us to nature, to communities, to empathy.
 There are two main ideas: One is the attempt to bring about this concept of restorative design.
 Restorative design already exists in landscape architecture, but it’s very much about agro-biodiversity.
 Instead I would like to bring it back to the original idea of restaurants.
 Restaurants were born in 18th-century France, as places you would go after you had eaten too much rich food.
 You would go to drink bouillon and restore your health.
 It’s only afterward that they became places for pleasure and conviviality.
 But this idea of cleansing and restoring, and moving on to a new, different type of pleasure, is something I would like to show in the exhibition.
 I think we have already gone past the bouillon and chicory moment.
 We can have that pleasure, but we can be more mindful and responsible.